apratheek/PyReactive/README.md

 >>>c
 {1: [1,3,2,9]}
 ```
 Although **c** works as expected, the change isn't triggered in c because of the change in b.
 So, overriding notify method of c wouldn't work in this case.
-Will issue an update very soon.
+**v0.2.0 has resolved issue a).
+Support for deep Lists, Dicts, ByteArrays, Sets, Observe objects has been introduced.
+This issue still persists in all versions <= v0.1.6**

+b) If an error occurs when variables are being updated, then they go out of sync.
+As long as no errors are thrown, the module does what it is told to.
+A workaround could be to isolate each updation, try to update, and commit the update when there are no errors.
+Will see to it in the next version.

+c) There is no way to delete PyReactive objects as of now.
+Using **del variableName** might remove the variable from the environment, but it does not remove the dependencies.
+Will provide an API for deletion in the next update.

 ######Major Changes